mstum/Bullblazer/README.md

 [Get The Videogame 50 here](http://retroremakes.com/nostalgia/2014/03/02/the-videogame-50/).

-There is no license attached to the game or it's art assets because I really wouldn't want to claim copyright for this thing - it's public domain and in countries where that's not possible it's CC-0, WTFPL or whatever legal requirement there is for "Do whatever you want with it, just don't complain to me that it's crap".
+There is no license attached to the game or its art assets because I really wouldn't want to claim copyright for this thing - it's public domain and in countries where that's not possible it's CC-0, WTFPL or whatever legal requirement there is for "Do whatever you want with it, just don't complain to me that it's crap".

 # BULLBLAZER
 YEEHAW Cowboy!